Tuesday, 2 October 2012

 #1 Differentiation

 Ok, maybe this is not really a word, but the iPads work a little like using instant noodles - or IndoMie as we call it in Indonesia.
 It looks up the word, it speaks the word all in the same screen just by a simple tap.
 In most apps you can take photos right inside the app.
 I particularly like the WP Blog app and being able to photograph and post 'on the fly'.
-Oh - and if you want to undo your typing - just shake the iPad.#3 No Multi-tasking
+Oh - and if you want to undo your typing - just shake the iPad.

 The range of apps are fantastic!
 I can customize the learning as needed with apps that are right on target.
 Many apps that I use are even free ones.
 On a MacBook I am limited to the image put on by school.
-That image generally doesn't change for the whole year.#6 Portability - Better for Younger Learners
+That image generally doesn't change for the whole year.

 I can use the iPads on one full charge for a few days.
-Not bad considering that I use the iPads a lot!!#8 Front and Back Camera
+Not bad considering that I use the iPads a lot!!

-If you have learners that require the iPad to speak in different languages - you can customize it just to do that.
-The iPad can read books in iBooks in 36 different languages.
-Wow - just wow!Ok, so what doesn't it do?
+Ok, so what doesn't it do?
 Yes, transferring work can get sticky - especially videos.
 Of course there are 'work arounds' and you do need to be a little more organized to get the job done.
 It's essential to have a setup where students can easily push their work to somewhere else.
 In my class we use blogs which helps with that.
 Some of the work is pushed to a dropbox too.
 That's fine - a small price to pay.

-Thanks so much for this article.
+1. Thanks so much for this article.
 I'm in a 1:1 MacBook pro environment - and it's all I know.

-ReplyDeleteIn January, I'll be heading up a Junior school and will be looking at the various technological options.
+In January, I'll be heading up a Junior school and will be looking at the various technological options.
 The more I read, the more I believe iPads are the way to go for early grades.

 Before your article, I hadn't thought about the time required to login to MacBooks.
 I've known the temptation of multi-tasking, so part of our Grade 5 digital literacy instruction involves helping students share ways in which they self-monitor and use chats for on-task purposes.
 Our line is, "In 5th grade, you can multitask and you can probably do okay in school.
 In 11th grade, the work is soooo much harder.
 It's best to develop good habits now."